-- Always cook your pasta in a big pot, preferably a 6 to 8 quart pot.
-If your pot is too small for the quantity of pasta you are cooking you will unnecessarily lower the temperature of the water and it will take longer for the water to come back up to the boiling point.
-Furthermore, not enough water will result in too much starch surrounding the pasta as it boils, resulting in gummy pasta.
+- Always cook your pasta in a big pot, preferably a 6 to 8-quart pot.
+If your pot is too small for the quantity of pasta you are cooking, you will unnecessarily lower the temperature of the water, and it will take longer for the water to come back up to the boiling point.
+Furthermore, insufficient water will result in too much starch surrounding the pasta as it boils, resulting in gummy pasta.

 Salting the Water